EricGebhart/Simple_Process_REPL/README.md

 And it's a nice way to make a new tool, that has all the power of Python behind it.

+And the next time I need something, and I can make a cool thing in a small amount of time, using this fun thing to make it, that's a win.

+So far, I like it's simplicity, but can't help but wonder if that's a red herring in a way.
+If I took the appstate piece and core and combined it with plysp that would be super powerful, but then perhaps daunting to someone that would be comfortable with the way PBR or SPR work in their, non-lispless way.

 It's been eating it's self lately, I find that super exciting.
 I think I have successfully avoided having variables per se.
 Adding partials felt like pandora's box.
 And now a _with_ stack, _result_ stacks, and smarter dynamic binding, it's getting interesting.

+So still no variables, added them, took them out, don't miss them.

 The appstate feels like a configuration and data tree maker / navigator.
 It feels like this is the real innovation here.
 The repl is super primitive,